 d) Length of time it took to complete the pickup, and

-e) Quantity of bags of metal, glass, plastic and other trash were collected.
+e) Quantity of recyclable bags and trash bags collected.

-The NCDOT posts two signs, one at each end of the adopted section, with a group's name to acknowledge the group that has taken responsibility for cleaning the road.
-The Federal Highway Administration allows only the name of an organization, business or individual on AAH signs.
+NCDOT posts two signs, one at each end of the adopted section, with a group's name to acknowledge the group that has taken responsibility for cleaning the road.
+The Federal Highway Administration allows only the name of an organization, business, individuals, or deceased persons on signs.
+You may also have a sign in Honor of or in Memory of loved one.
 Other wording, such as logos, slogans, messages, dates, telephone numbers, Internet addresses, etc., is prohibited by Federal Highway Administration guidelines.

 Fund-raising activities are permitted within the NCDOT Highway Beautification Program.
 Many types of groups participate in these fund raisers, including school, civic, religious, professional and social groups.
 Individuals within the groups could gather monetary pledges per quarter mile of highway that is cleaned.
 For each quarter section that the participant picked up trash, his/her organization could collect the pledged money.

 All funds collected from the trash pickup would be solely the property of the organization participating in the fund raiser.
 No portion of the profits would be claimed by the state.
-We hope these programs will help groups raise much needed funds while helping to keep North Carolina roadsides clean and green!
-Call 1-(800)-331-5864 for more information.
+We hope these programs will help groups raise much needed funds while helping to keep North Carolina roadsides clean and green.

 As one of the largest anti-litter programs in the nation, NC Adopt-A-